j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 Now, you need to set up the application by creating a `.env` file in the project’s root directory.
 This file will hold all the essential environment variables needed for the application to connect to your Confluent Cloud Kafka cluster and operate properly.
 Additionally, you can opt to use **AWS Secrets Manager** to handle your secrets.

-> **Note**: _Your Confluent Cloud API key, secret, and Kafka Cluster ID are needed to access the [Confluent Cloud Metrics API](https://api.telemetry.confluent.cloud/docs#section/Authentication) and retrieve topic metrics._
+> **Note**: _Your Confluent Cloud API Key and Secret, and Kafka Cluster ID are needed to access the [Confluent Cloud Metrics API](https://api.telemetry.confluent.cloud/docs#section/Authentication) and retrieve topic metrics.
+Moreover, your Bootstrap Server URI, and Kafka API Key and Secret are needed to access designated Kafka Cluster._

 #### 1.2.1 Create the `.env` file
 Create the `.env` file and add the following environment variables, filling them with your Confluent Cloud credentials and other required values: